 The Benagil Beach & Caves

 However, Benagil is internationally renowned for its beautiful grottos and caves, accessible only by the sea.
-Benagil is truly one of the Algarve’s staple must-see sights, and unavoidable when it comes to the most amazing places in Portugal.
+This is truly one of the Algarve’s staple must-see sights, and unavoidable when it comes to the most amazing places in Portugal.
 The most famous set of caves has a large skylight, from which the blazing sun casts its light, illuminating the entire beach and sandstone below.

 Sete Cidades Lake

-Many of the prettiest places in Portugal can be found on the continental side, but the country’s islands and the Azores archipelago should not ever be forgotten.
+Many of the prettiest places in Portugal can be found on the continental side, but the country’s islands and the Azores archipelago shouldn’t ever be forgotten.
 The Azores are the home to so many iconic natural wonders, but perhaps none more so than the fabled Sete Cidades Lake, which is famously two-coloured: both green and blue.
 Though technically speaking, they are two separate lakes, the seamless way they merge makes the Sete Cidades Lake a one-of-a-kind sight in the entire world, and a true feast for the eyes.

 Óbidos

-Óbidos comes alight with life, especially during the town’s several cultural events spread throughout the year.
+Óbidos is a quaint, medieval town in the Leiria district, which will undoubtedly transport anyone who visits it back in time.
+With long, narrow streets, townwide walls, and a well-preserved historic castle, Óbidos comes alight with life during the town’s several cultural events spread throughout the year.
 The most noteworthy ones are the International Chocolate Festival, the Medieval Market, and the Christmas Market, all which properly give a new coat of paint to the town during these celebrations.

 Serra da Estrela